Skip to main content

 Two Tools, Very Different Jobs

 Amazon Bedrock and SageMaker both fall under the 'AI on AWS' umbrella, but they solve fundamentally different problems.
-Bedrock gives you API access to foundation models (Claude, Titan, Llama, Mistral) with managed infrastructure.
-SageMaker gives you a full ML platform for training, fine-tuning, and deploying custom models.
-Choosing the wrong one wastes months.
-We've helped teams migrate off SageMaker to Bedrock when they realized they didn't need custom training, and we've moved teams off Bedrock to SageMaker when prompt engineering hit a wall and fine-tuning became necessary.
+Bedrock gives you API access to foundation models (Claude, Titan, Llama 3, Mistral, Cohere Command) with fully managed infrastructure.
+You send a prompt, you get a response.
+No instances to manage, no model weights to download.
+SageMaker gives you a full ML platform for training, fine-tuning, and deploying custom models on your own infrastructure.
+You control the instance types, the model artifacts, and the serving configuration.
+Choosing the wrong one wastes months of engineering effort.
+We have helped teams migrate off SageMaker to Bedrock when they realized they did not need custom training, and we have moved teams off Bedrock to SageMaker when prompt engineering hit a wall and fine-tuning on domain-specific data became necessary.

 Start with Bedrock If You Can

 If your use case can be solved with a foundation model plus good prompt engineering and RAG (retrieval-augmented generation), Bedrock is the faster path to production.
-You get managed API endpoints, built-in guardrails, knowledge bases backed by OpenSearch or Pinecone, and no infrastructure to manage.
-Common Bedrock wins: customer support chatbots, document summarization, content generation, code review assistants, and semantic search.
-We've shipped Bedrock-based solutions in 2-3 weeks that would have taken 3 months on SageMaker.
-The cost model is also simpler: you pay per token with no idle compute.
+You get managed API endpoints with built-in high availability across AZs, Bedrock Guardrails for content filtering and PII redaction, Knowledge Bases backed by OpenSearch Serverless or Pinecone for RAG, and Agents for multi-step tool-use workflows.
+Common Bedrock wins include customer support chatbots, document summarization, content generation, code review assistants, and semantic search over internal knowledge bases.
+We have shipped Bedrock-based solutions in 2 to 3 weeks that would have taken 3 months on SageMaker.
+The cost model is simpler: you pay per input/output token with no idle compute.
+For Claude 3.5 Sonnet on Bedrock, that is $3 per million input tokens and $15 per million output tokens.
+For low-to-medium volume use cases (under 1 million requests per month), this is almost always cheaper than running a dedicated SageMaker endpoint.

 When SageMaker Is Worth the Complexity

-SageMaker earns its complexity when you need to train models on proprietary data, run specialized architectures (computer vision, time series, custom NLP), or require fine-tuning that goes beyond what Bedrock's fine-tuning supports.
-If you're doing fraud detection on your transaction data, demand forecasting with your sales history, or medical image analysis, SageMaker is the right tool.
-SageMaker also gives you more control over inference infrastructure: custom endpoints, multi-model endpoints, and GPU instance selection.
-For high-throughput inference where you're running millions of predictions per day, the per-token Bedrock pricing can exceed the cost of a dedicated SageMaker endpoint.
+SageMaker earns its complexity when you need to train models on proprietary data, run specialized architectures (YOLOv8 for object detection, temporal fusion transformers for time series, custom BERT variants for domain NLP), or require fine-tuning that goes beyond what Bedrock supports.
+If you are doing fraud detection on your transaction data with XGBoost, demand forecasting with DeepAR, or medical image classification with a custom ResNet, SageMaker is the right tool.
+SageMaker also gives you precise control over inference infrastructure: real-time endpoints on specific instance types (ml.g5.xlarge for single-GPU inference, ml.g5.12xlarge for multi-GPU), multi-model endpoints that load models dynamically from S3 to serve dozens of models from a single instance, and serverless inference endpoints for intermittent traffic.
+For high-throughput inference running millions of predictions per day, a dedicated SageMaker endpoint on an ml.g5.xlarge at $1.41/hour ($1,015/month) can handle 200 to 500 requests per second.
+At that volume, per-token Bedrock pricing would far exceed the cost of the dedicated endpoint.

 The Architecture We Recommend

-For most teams, we recommend starting with Bedrock for any LLM-based feature and using SageMaker only for custom model training.
-This hybrid approach lets you ship LLM features quickly while investing in custom models only where the ROI is proven.
-We connect Bedrock to your data layer using Knowledge Bases or custom RAG pipelines, deploy SageMaker endpoints for specialized predictions, and orchestrate everything through Step Functions or your application layer.
-This avoids the common mistake of over-engineering: building a full SageMaker pipeline for a use case that a well-prompted Claude API call handles perfectly.
+For most teams, we recommend starting with Bedrock for any LLM-based feature and using SageMaker only for custom model training where you have proprietary training data and a proven need.
+This hybrid approach lets you ship LLM features quickly while investing in custom models only where the ROI is demonstrated.
+A typical architecture: Bedrock with Claude handles natural language features (chat, summarization, extraction) via the Bedrock Runtime API, fronted by an API Gateway and Lambda.
+SageMaker endpoints handle specialized predictions (fraud scoring, image classification, forecasting) on dedicated ml.g5 instances.
+Step Functions orchestrate complex workflows that call both Bedrock and SageMaker endpoints.
+Model artifacts live in S3 with versioning, and MLflow on ECS tracks experiments and model lineage.
+This avoids the common mistake of over-engineering: building a full SageMaker pipeline with custom training jobs, processing jobs, and model monitoring for a use case that a well-prompted Claude API call with RAG handles perfectly.

 Cost Comparison in Practice

 On a recent engagement, a client was running a text classification model on a SageMaker ml.g4dn.xlarge endpoint 24/7, costing about $580/month for roughly 50,000 classifications per day.
-We migrated to Bedrock with Claude Haiku, and the cost dropped to about $90/month for the same volume with comparable accuracy.
+The model was a fine-tuned DistilBERT with 99.2% accuracy on their test set.
+We tested the same classification task with Claude 3.5 Haiku on Bedrock using a few-shot prompt with 10 examples.
+Accuracy was 98.7%, which was acceptable for their use case.
+Cost dropped to about $85/month for the same volume.
 The SageMaker endpoint was overkill for the task.
-Conversely, another client running 2 million embeddings per day was spending $3,200/month on Bedrock Titan Embeddings.
-We moved them to a SageMaker endpoint with an open-source embedding model at $450/month.
-The right tool depends on volume and task complexity.
+Conversely, another client running 2 million embeddings per day was spending $3,200/month on Bedrock Titan Embeddings at $0.0001 per 1,000 input tokens.
+We moved them to a SageMaker endpoint running the open-source BGE-large-en-v1.5 embedding model on an ml.g5.xlarge at $450/month, with better embedding quality (MTEB benchmark score of 63.98 vs Titan's 61.2).
+The right tool depends on volume, task complexity, and whether off-the-shelf model quality meets your requirements.